dwweiss/bruteforce/README.md

 Due to its explicit transparency and robust implementation, brute force scanning has been implemented.
 The exhaustive search relies merely on guessing wide parameter ranges and eliminates the risk of getting trapped in local optima.

 ### Implementation
-bruteforce.py provides nested search loops over selected parameter ranges.
+_bruteforce.py_ provides nested search loops over selected parameter ranges.
 The choice of the best configuration is based on the mean squared error, see metrics.py.
-BruteForce uses different backends (e.g. TensorFlow, NeuroLab).
+_BruteForce_ uses different backends (e.g. TensorFlow, NeuroLab).
 The library specific functions are implemented in the children of class BruteForce:
-- Class NeuralTf: Tensorflow/Keras variant
+- Class _NeuralTf_: Tensorflow/Keras variant
-- Class NeuralNl: Neurolab variant
+- Class _NeuralNl_: Neurolab variant
-BruteForce is only dependent on the files stored in the code directory of this repository.
+_BruteForce_ is only dependent on the files stored in the code directory of this repository.

 ### Example
-test_bruteforce.py is an example for using the backends TensorFlow and NeuroLab for a simple regression problem in 1D space.
+_test_bruteforce.py_ is an example for using the backends TensorFlow and NeuroLab for a simple regression problem in 1D space.

         N = 1000                # number of training sets
         n = np.round(1.4 * N)  # number of test sets